Online and in Person

 - As a system for learning the correct use of will.

 This is the first year of a three year tarot training.
 This class covers all the basics of the arcana.
-Major cards, Minor cards, Court Cards, the fours Elements, basic Kaballah.
+Major cards, Minor cards, Court Cards, the fours Elements, and basic Kaballah.
 The next group starts in September 2019.
+Contact me if you are interested in joining this group.

 Metta Bhavana Teaching